When I sat down to write my first API with Rails, I was overwhelmed with the

 - How to consume and use API endpoints in an iOS app

-As with all our books, your initial purchase of the book gets you all future updates we make.
+As with all our books, you get you all future updates we make.
 We even give you access to the GitHub repository containing source code for a fully functioning Rails app and a fully functioning iOS app.